 The key for candidates is to try and include as many relevant keyword searches in their CV.

 Job boards will often filter candidates by the most relevant first.
-It will either be done by this or filtered by date last logged in or registered.
+It will either be done by this or filtered by the date you last logged in or registered.

 The relevancy is based on a keyword search from the CV.